 Once you know what you can afford to pay, you can set up an arrangement to pay in instalments.
 You can set this up in your myIR account or over the phone with us.
 This will stop late payment penalties from applying.

-We can remove penalties if being affected by an emergency event stopped you from being able to pay or file on time.
-You will still need to file and pay as soon as reasonably possible.
+We can remit penalties if being affected by an emergency event stopped you from being able to pay or file on time.
+You will still need to file the relevant return and pay the tax as soon as reasonably possible.
 Contact us once you have made payment.

 We have the discretion to write-off all or some of your tax owing and penalties and interest charged depending on your situation.

 Apply for financial relief - individuals in New Zealand